How 6 personal finance bloggers make money blogging

 What’s so great is that the main product Rosemarie sells is supplemental worksheets to her free 90-day budgeting challenge.
 A fantastic example of using a free challenge to advertise and sell your product.

-Bloggers own products clearly come out the winners here, followed in close second with affiliates.
-I’m not surprised by this outcome as both of these tend to be the highest paying items.
+Bloggers’ own products come out the winners here, followed in close second with affiliate links.
+I’m not surprised by this outcome as both of these tend to be the highest-paying items.
 I am surprised that ads do not play a larger role but then they are notorious for low payouts.

 People make money blogging in a variety of different ways but the main ones are through selling their own products, affiliates, sponsored posts and ads.

-And you definitely don’t have to blog purely about blogging to make money blogging.
+And you don’t have to blog purely about blogging to make money with a blog!
 In total, these 6 personal finance bloggers made $232,480.12 in one month.
 Is that proof enough?